The I-Land: Development

-On September 28, 2018, it was announced that Netflix had given the production a series order for a seven-episode first season.
+On September 28, 2018, it was announced that Netflix had given the production a series order for seven episodes.
 Neil LaBute was set to serve as co-director, writer and showrunner for the miniseries along with directorial credits from Jonathan Scarfe and writing credits from Lucy Teitler.
 Executive producers were expected to include LaBute, Chad Oakes, and Mike Frislev with Lucy Teitler and Jonathan Scarfe serving as co-executive producers and Kate Bosworth acting as a producer.
 Production companies involved with the miniseries were slated to consist of Nomadic Pictures Entertainment.
-The production company reportedly spent a budget of $14 million for the first season, with each episode costing $2 million.
+The production company reportedly spent a budget of $14 million for the series, averaging out as $2 million per episode.
 On August 20, 2019, it was reported that the miniseries was set to be released on September 12, 2019.

 Casting

 Alongside the series order announcement, it was confirmed that Kate Bosworth, Natalie Martinez, and Alex Pettyfer would star in the miniseries.
 In October 2018, it was announced that Kyle Schmid had been cast in a starring role.
 In December 2018, it was reported that Clara Wong had joined the cast in a recurring capacity.
 In August 2019, Gilles Geary joined the main cast.
 In the same month, it was confirmed that Michelle Veintimilla, Kota Eberhardt, Sibylla Deen, Ronald Peet and Anthony Lee Medina would star in the miniseries.